 Exhibit No. Exhibit Description 2.1 Plan of Conversion of Vivani Medical, Inc. (a California corporation) to Vivani Medical, Inc. (a Delaware corporation), dated July 5, 2023 and effective July 5, 2023 (incorporated by reference to Exhibit 99.1 in the Company's Current Report on Form 8-K filed with the SEC on July 10, 2023).
-3.1 Certificate of Incorporation of Vivani Medical, Inc., filed with the Secretary of State of Delaware and effective, July 6, 2023 (incorporated by reference to Exhibit 3.1 in the Company's Current Report on Form 8-K filed with the SEC on July 10, 2023) 3.2 Bylaws of Vivani Medical, Inc. (a Delaware Corporation) effective July 6, 2023 (incorporated by reference to Exhibit 3.2 in the Company's Current Report on Form 8-K filed with the SEC on July 10, 2023) 31.1 Certification of Principal Executive Officer of Vivani Medical, Inc. pursuant to Section 302 of Sarbanes-Oxley Act of 2002.
+3.1 Certificate of Incorporation of Vivani Medical, Inc., filed with the Secretary of State of Delaware and effective, July 6, 2023 (incorporated by reference to Exhibit 3.1 in the Company's Current Report on Form 8-K filed with the SEC on July 10, 2023) 3.2 Bylaws of Vivani Medical, Inc. (a Delaware Corporation) effective July 6, 2023 (incorporated by reference to Exhibit 3.2 in the Company's Current Report on Form 8-K filed with the SEC on July 10, 2023).
+10.1 Amendment 1 to the Transition Funding, Support and Services Agreement dated August 28, 2023, (incorporated by reference to Exhibit 10.1 in the Company's Current Report on Form 8-K filed with the SEC on August 28, 2023) 31.1 Certification of Principal Executive Officer of Vivani Medical, Inc. pursuant to Section 302 of Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial and Accounting Officer of Vivani Medical, Inc. pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certifications of Principal Executive Officer and Principal Financial and Accounting Officer of Vivani Medical, Inc. pursuant to Rule 13a-14(b) under the Exchange Act and 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instant Document.
-101.SCH XBRL Taxonomy Extension Schema Document.
-101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
-101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
-101.LAB XBRL Taxonomy Extension Label Linkbase Document.
-101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.
+101.INS Inline XBRL Instant Document.
+101.SCH Inline XBRL Taxonomy Extension Schema Document.
+101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
+101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
+101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)